avaframe/AvaFrame/docs/theoryCom1DFA.rst

    (s^*-x^*_3) + \underbrace{\varepsilon\oint\limits_{\partial A_b^*}\left(\int\limits_{x^*_3}^{s^*}\sigma^*_{31}\,\mathrm{d}x^*_3\right)\,\mathrm{d}l^*}_{O(\varepsilon)}.
    :label: sigma33star

-The height, H of dense flow avalanches is assumed to me small compared to its length, L. Meaning that the equations are examined in the limit :math:`\varepsilon \ll 1`.
+The height, H of dense flow avalanches is assumed to be small compared to its length, L. Meaning that the equations are examined in the limit :math:`\varepsilon \ll 1`.
 It is then possible to neglect the last term in :eq:`sigma33star` which leads to (after reinserting